What to Do if Your Child Was Hurt in a Car Accident

 You have every right to be confused, upset, and unsure of what to do next.
 That’s why we want to help.
 The attorneys at Tracey Fox & Walters have extensive experience representing injured children and their parents.
 We understand how difficult these cases can be, and we will do everything in our power to fight for justice for your child while giving your family space to heal and rebuild.

 If your daughter or son was in a car accident, we want to protect your family’s rights under Texas law.
 The sooner you get legal advice, the sooner you will be able to focus on healing while we deal with the legal aftermath.
-Give us a call or contact us online for a free, confidential, no-obligation consultation with a Texas car accident lawyer.
+Secure child compensation for a car accident and give us a call or contact us online for a free, confidential, no-obligation consultation with a Texas car accident lawyer.